 There are two ways to implement a custom toolbar:

-• By rendering custom DOM nodes inside of a PDF page content itself with our custom overlay feature
+• By rendering custom document object model (DOM) nodes inside the PDF page content itself with our custom overlay feature

 You can implement a custom toolbar using a pure HTML solution.
 In the following example, you’ll create a custom toolbar with one button that creates a text annotation when clicked: